Professional wrestling holds: Crossface chickenwing

 In this variation, the wrestler first performs the chickenwing to one of the opponent's arms, then takes their other arm, wraps it around the opponent's neck, and then either pulls the opponent's head to the side, which puts pressure on the neck and shoulders, or leaves the arm tucked under the chin as in a one-armed sleeper hold.
 Depending on the wrestler's preference, they may clasp their hands together to secure the hold, as Triple H shows in the adjacent picture.
 In many cases, the wrestler will drop to the mat and lock the opponent in a bodyscissor lock to make escape even more difficult.
 The crossface chickenwing is mostly identified with Bob Backlund, who used the hold as a finishing maneuver following his comeback to the WWF in the mid-1990s and won his second world championship using the hold.
 Backlund's version of the hold incorporates the bodyscissors portion. former NXT Rookie and WWE superstar Darren Young used this move right before he was released from the WWE after being trained by Bob Backlund.
-Daniel Bryan used the move as Bryan Danielson.
+Bryan Danielson used the move early in his career.
 Marty Scurll uses it as finishing move.
 Asuka also uses the bodyscissors variation as a finisher dubbed the Asuka Lock.
+Sean Waltman and Norman Smiley used both the standing and bodyscissors versions of this move as finishers dubbed the Buzzkiller and Norman's Conquest respectively.
+A version of this move has also been performed to a seated opponent.